SurajKH/Travel-Tour-Application-built-using-SpringBoot-ReactJS-and-TailwindCSS/README.md

 FrontEnd Setup: ReactJS,TailWindCSS

-1.Rendering the Data from the backend Application.
+1.Rendering the Data from the backend Application by utilizing the concept of Axios.

 Backend Setup: Springboot